Islamic Banking VS Conventional Banking:

 RISK SHARING

 Time value is the basis for charging interest on capital.
-Islamic finance does not recognize the time value of money.
-Profit on the exchange of goods & services is the basis for earning profit.
+Profit on the exchange of goods & services is the basis for earning profit

-While disbursing cash finance, running finance, or working capital finance, no agreement for the exchange of goods & services is made.
-The execution of agreements for the exchange of goods & services is a must while disbursing funds under Salam, Murabaha, & Istisna contracts.
+No agreement for the exchange of goods and services is made while disbursing cash finance, running finance, or working capital finance.Executing agreements for the exchange of goods and services is a must when disbursing funds under Murabaha, Salam, and Istisna contracts.

 INFLATION

-Due to the nonexistence of goods & services behind the money, while disbursing funds, the expansion of money takes place, which creates inflation.
-The presence of goods and services ensures that there is no unnecessary increase in the money supply, thereby preventing the onset of inflation.
+Due to the nonexistence of goods and services behind the money, while disbursing funds, money expands, which creates inflation.

 GOVERNMENT LOANS